alexnathanson/solar-protocol/tutorials/api/api-part1.md

 It is a public, free, keyless service that enables GET requests for various pieces of data about specific servers and network activity.

+This tutorial is meant to be used in conjunction with the API explorer, which can be found at http://solarprotocol.net/api/v2/
+.
+The structure of this tutorial mirrors flow of the API explorer.
+When you use the form fields provided, API responses are displayed in a relatively user friendly way in the browser console.

+The API explorer includes example calls as well, which you can also use with whatever tool or language of you are confortable with, such as cURL, Javascript, python, etc.

 ### What is an API?

 API stands for application protocol interface.
 It is a protocol that facilitates transferring data between pieces of software.